PAY RANGE: 11

 NOTE 1: One year of construction technology training which has included site engineering or surveying at an accredited college, university or vocational or technical institute or possession of the Construction Management Certificate issued by the City of Philadelphia demonstrating successful completion of the Street’s Department 10-course Construction Management Certificate Program may be substituted for one year of experience for the Surveying specialty.

-NOTE 2: Successful completion of a City administered training program in surveying may be substituted for one year of experience for the Surveying Specialty.
+NOTE 2: Successful completion of a Streets Department administered high school internship program in Surveying Technology that has included 20 weeks (800 hours) of training may be substituted for one year of experience for the Drafting and Surveying Specialties.

 NOTE 3: Successful completion of one year of engineering, industrial or mechanical drafting training at an accredited college, university, vocational or technical institute may be substituted for one year of experience for all other specialties.